AlexSua/alejandrosuarez.eu/content/videochat-info.md

 - :white_check_mark: Mobile devices support.
 - :white_check_mark: Optional connection without a server.
 - :white_check_mark: Change video or audio sources during the calls.
 - :white_check_mark: Draw using your hands.
 You have the pencil option that will allow you to write over the screen using your fingers.
-A tensorflow model is used to recognize your hands whilst other models were trained to recognize the gesture to write/erase the painted content.
+A TensorFlow model is used to recognize your hands whilst other models were trained to recognize the gesture to write/erase the painted content.
 - :white_check_mark: The Videochat aims to send video at 1080 at 60 fps prioritizing fluency over quality.
 - :white_check_mark: Audio stream optimized for speech with echo/noise canceling.

 ### Work in progress
 - :construction: **Multiuser videocalls**.
 A solution is being designed to support decentralized multiuser video calls up to 20 participants.
-The solution involves on relaying connections and creating a load balancing system to redistribute the load amongst participants depending on their resources, connection, NAT type...
+The solution involves relaying connections and creating a load balancing system to redistribute the load amongst participants depending on their resources, connection, NAT type...
 - :construction: **Changing drawing properties**.
 Create an interface to change the color, thickness... of the drawing feature by using your non-drawer hand.
 - :construction: **Configuration parameters**.
 Add to the interface configuration parameters to control the video and audio sent.